ajayr4j/ajayr4j.github.io/_posts/2021-03-15-SaaS-Metrics.md

 SaaS

 A company can become successfull only if many factors align like people, culture, product, customer success, sales, etc., unless some company shoots up due to some magical USP.
-But, For an investor or someone who is evaluating company all the above factors are kindof intangible for them.
-So, I'm adding here all the metrics an investor/evaluator will look at. **Metrics** is something that will bring out the truth about any company, afterall math won't let you down.
+But, For an investor or someone who is evaluating company all the above factors are intangible.
+So, I'm adding here all the metrics an investor/evaluator will look at and the usual **P&L and Balance sheet evaluation** give you a clear idea of a Saas company(why?, find the reason [here](https://hbr.org/2018/02/why-financial-statements-dont-work-for-digital-companies)) **Metrics** is something that will bring out the truth about any company, afterall math won't lie(If all the data from the company are intact!).
 If you're looking to join, invest or buy a company this would definitely come in handy.
 All the informations is gathered from Medium, Youtube, SaaS articles etc.,

 # Some Abbrevations: